 Melatonin may be a more suitable treatment option for children with ice pick headaches, due to the limited side effects more appropriate for pediatric patients.
 Melatonin may help reduce the frequency of migraines.

 How are ice pick headaches different from migraines?
 Migraine headaches are painful headaches that may cause tingling, nausea, and visual symptoms (called aura).
-Ice pick headaches typically last much shorter than migraines and cause a different type of pain.
+Ice pick headaches typically cause a shorter, sharper pain.

 How are ice pick headaches different from tension headaches?
 Tension headaches are the most common type of headache.
 Unlike ice pick headaches, tension headaches lead to moderate pain around your entire head, instead of short severe pain in smaller areas of your head.

 Can dehydration cause ice pick headaches?
-Dehydration headaches are different from ice pick headaches.
-Dehydration headaches are caused by dehydration, where ice pick headaches are not.
-They usually last longer, but do not hurt as much and cause more generalized pain.
+Dehydration headache is a different health condition from an ice pick headache.
+Dehydration headaches are caused by not drinking enough water.
+They usually last longer but don’t hurt as much as ice pick headaches.

 Ophthalmodynia periodica (ice pick headache) is a somewhat common phenomenon, especially in migraine sufferers.
-Sudden onset severe pain that lasts for a few seconds can be scary, but now you know what it is and what to expect.
+2%-35% of the population is estimated to experience ice pick headaches.
+They can be scary, but now you know what to expect and what to do about it.

 Are ice pick headaches something to worry about?
-No, ice pick headaches are not something to worry about.
-Ice pick headaches usually do not require medical treatment and are not generally a sign of a severe underlying condition.
+No, ice pick headaches are not usually something to worry about.
+Ice pick headaches don’t typically require medical treatment and are not generally a sign of a severe underlying condition.